valentinsoare/AGameOfChanceWithStatistics/README.md

 <br>

-:white_check_mark: Main menu after the loading bar completed and there is no registered player.
+:white_check_mark: Main menu after the loading bar completed and there is no registered player;

 ```
   -------------------------------